rkosegi/netflow-collector/README.md

 - `reverse_dns`

-  Does a reverse DNS lookup for IP and selects the first entry returned. `unknown` set if none found.
+  Does a reverse DNS lookup for IP and selects the first entry returned. `unknown` set if none found and ip_as_unknown is not enabled.
 Results (including missing) cached per `cache_duration`.

   - used attributes: `source_ip`, `destination_ip`
   - added attributes: `source_dns`, `destination_dns`
   - configuration options:
     - `cache_duration` - how long to cache result for.
 Default `1h`.
     - `tail_pihole` - useful if running on a server which is running `pihole`.
 If set, read from `pihole -t` to populate DNS cache.
 This cache will be used instead of a reverse DNS lookup if available.
 By tailing the PiHole log, we can see the original query before `CNAME` redirection and thus give a more interesting answer.
 Ensure that additional logging entries are enabled, e.g. `echo log-queries=extra | sudo tee /etc/dnsmasq.d/42-add-query-ids.conf ; pihole restartdns`
+    - `lookup_local` - enable looking up local addresses.
+Default `false`.
+    - `lookup_remote` - enable looking up remote addresses.
+Default `true`.
+    - `ip_as_unknown` - if a reverse record is not available, uses the IP address itself rather than "unknown" string.
+Default `false`.

   e.g. add `reverse_dns` under `enrich:` and the following under `labels:`: